avivg/blog/_posts/2023-02-25-rust__ffi_opaque.md

 }
 {% endhighlight %}

-When it came to the double pointer in ```mylib_create```, I didn't find any text book solution.
+When it came to the double pointer in ```mylib_create```, I didn't find any text-book solution.
 I used some guess-work and deduction from various posts and ended up with:
 {% highlight Rust %}
 impl MyLib {
     pub fn create() -> Result<Self, String> {